1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment Options for Pancreatic Insufficiency in Houston

-• Pancreatic enzyme replacement therapy (PERT): Prescription enzymes taken with every meal and snack to improve digestion of fats, proteins, and carbohydrates.
+• Kampracy pancreatic enzyme replacement therapy (PERT): Prescription-strength enzymes to be taken with all meals and snacks to enhance the digestion of fat, proteins, and carbohydrates.

 Why Choose GastroDoxs?